willstobo/gitpitch-talks/devops-on-aws/PITCHME.md

 ### Diagram of flow?
 ![AWS-DevOps-Services](devops-on-aws/codepipeline.jpg)
+Note:
-Maybe Demo, show pipeline, start pipeline then...
+- Maybe Demo, show pipeline, start pipeline then...
-Show Diagram of what pipelines are doing in the background Show pipeline results
+- Show Diagram of what pipelines are doing in the background
+- Show pipeline results
-Have already green pipeline as a backup for live failure
+- Have already green pipeline as a backup for live failure
 ---

 ### Demo